BACK TO INDEX

 See abstract and link to pdf in entry for Journal paper.

 3. M. Arcak and E.D.
 Sontag.
 A passivity-based stability criterion for a class of interconnected systems and applications to biochemical reaction networks.
 In Proc.
 IEEE Conf.
 Decision and Control, New Orleans, Dec.
 2007, pages 4477-4482, 2007.
 Note: Conference version of journal paper with same title.
-Keyword(s): systems biology, biochemical networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.
+Keyword(s): systems biology, reaction networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.

 4. M.R.
 Jovanovic, M. Arcak, and E.D.
 Sontag.
 Remarks on the stability of spatially distributed systems with a cyclic interconnection structure.
 In Proceedings American Control Conf., New York, July 2007, pages 2696-2701, 2007.
-Keyword(s): systems biology, biochemical networks, cyclic feedback systems, spatially distributed systems, secant condition.
+Keyword(s): systems biology, reaction networks, cyclic feedback systems, spatially distributed systems, secant condition.

 Abstract: